lfaoro/ion/README.md

 ## Leading encryption standard

 Authenticated Encryption with Additional Authenticated Data (AEAD) couples confidentiality and integrity.
 Using the most popular AEAD today, AES-GCM.

+The "AES-GCM" algorithm identifier is used to perform authenticated encryption and decryption using AES in Galois/Counter Mode mode, as described in [NIST SP 800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final)

 ref paper: https://eprint.iacr.org/2017/168.pdf